Introduction to CSS offset

 - A: To make an arc

-- Z: The path is closed and returning to the starting point.
+- Z: The path is closed and returns to the starting point.

-So, in all the below examples a motion is achieved in the elements.
-Every element is moved in the path by animating the offset-distance property which in turn is done by CSS transition.
+So, in all the below examples, a motion is achieved in the elements.
+Every element is moved in the path by animating the offset-distance property, which is done by CSS transition.

 - offset-anchor: This makes a spot on a specified element with that the position of the path is determined.
-In simple terms, it makes a point within the box and moves along with offset-path.
+In simple terms, it makes a point within the box and moves along with the offset path.
 It takes the value of auto and position.

 Code: